vierge-noire/cakephp-fixture-factories/README.md

 <h1 align="center">
 CakePHP Fixture Factories
 </h1>
-An alternative approach of managing test fixtures in a CakePHP application.
+An alternative approach to create test fixtures.
-The main idea is to provide fixture factories in replacement to the fixtures you can find out of the box in CakePHP.

 The CakePHP Fixture Factories plugin
 * increases the speed of your tests,